tocco934/aws-foundry-ssl/README.md

 ## Installation

-_Note:_ You'll need some technical expertise to get this running.
+_Note:_ You'll need some technical expertise and basic familiarity with AWS to get this running.
 It's not quite click-ops, but it's close.

 You can also refer to the original repo's wiki, but the gist is: